-To understand the requirements for clinical appointment and employment at the University of Virginia Health System, it is extremely important for you to review the Requirements and Benefits of Appointment as part of the application process.
+To understand the requirements for clinical appointment and employment at the University of Virginia Health System, it is extremely important for you to review the Requirements and Benefits of Appointment page as part of the application process.
 It contains specific information related to appointments, contracts, stipends, and benefits.
 You may view this information on UVA’s Graduate Medical Education.

 We are very proud of the area in which our residency program is located.
 Charlottesville has been rated by Money magazine and Reader’s Digest as one of the top ten cities in the country.
 To learn more about Charlottesville and view some photos of our area, visit the City of Charlottesville.